 - PUSCH trigger B – 1 bit as defined in section 8.0 of [3].
 The field only applies to a UE configured with uplink transmission on a LAA SCell

+- COT sharing indication for AUL – 1 bit as defined in 15.x.x of [3].
+The field only applies to a UE configured with uplink transmission on a LAA SCell

 - Reserved information bits are added until the size is equal to that of format 1C used for very compact scheduling of one PDSCH codeword